DavidBech/cmpt300/README.md

     - Sem(i) is for processes block on a semaphore
 5. Message:
     - No Message when message is not being sent or received
-    - Otherwise status of the message in the pcb
+    - To/From PID as well sas the message contents

 ## Assumptions Made